Delph-Sunny/Jeu_Du_Morpion/README.md

 ## Description

 This is a tentative project.
-The goal is to build a simple tic-tac-toe.
-An animated background and some music will be part of this game.
+The goal is to build a simple tic-tac-toe using a Bootstrap table.
+A winter-theme animated background is part of this game.

+## Preview and Link

 ## Credits